ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 For a practial deployment a Relaying Party, such as an Auditor, will have to get access also to the Signed Statements, which are made available through an adjacent system.

 Transparency Services may enforce access control to the Append-only Log.
-While this can be used to limit who can read the Log, it may also reduce the usefulness of the system.

 # Security Considerations